onap/multicloud-framework/docs/MultiCloud-Architecture.rst

     the capacity for VNF placement.

 #) The VNF instantiating
-    The VNF instantiating approach varies with different use case (or VNF artifacts type) In case of VIM/Cloud specific artifact type, e.g. HEAT templates, SO invokes MultiCloud directly to instantiate the VNF.
+    The VNF instantiating approach varies with different use case (or VNF artifacts type):

+      In case of VIM/Cloud specific artifact type, e.g. HEAT templates, SO invokes MultiCloud directly to instantiate the VNF.

       In case of VNFD in TOSCA artifacts, SO invokes VF-C to decompose the TOSCA artifact to atomic resource level and VF-C invokes MultiCloud for atomic resource instantiating.

       The interaction between SDN-C and MultiCloud is not yet designed.

-#) MultiCloud also supports close loop remediation by relaying FCAPS events and stream to DCAE VES collector.
+#) MultiCloud also supports close loop remediation by relaying FCAPS events
+   and stream to DCAE VES collector.

 #) APP-C might request MultiCloud to perform resource level remediation